proteomicsunitcrg/qsample-client/README.md

 Install the needed node modules with `npm install`.
 This command install all the modules and dependencies that the project needs to work.
 It can take a while to complete.

-Then run the project with `ng serve` to start the development server with the dev environment active.
+Then run the project with `npm start` (which triggers `ng serve`) to start the development server with the dev environment active.

 ## Compile the project